l-k22/simons_sweet_shop_challenge/README.md

 Definitions
 The table below displays correct and incorrect outcomes of a few example orders.
 You can use this as a guide to test your solution.

-Sweets ordered        Correct solution        Incorrect solution/s 1                     1 x 250                 1 x 500 = too many sweets
+Sweets ordered        Correct solution        Incorrect solution 1                     1 x 250                 1 x 500 = too many sweets
 ------------------------------------------------------------------------
 250                   1 x 250                 1 x 500 = too many sweets